Air Modelling

 Barry's Response - Shoeb:

-If there are buildings to consider, download the BPIP or BPIPprm programs from this same site and learn how to include its results in your modelling.
+Buildings on an industrial site can cause downwash, when a building causes a localized increase in pollutant concentrations on its downwind side.
+This happens when air is forced over a building, creating a low pressure area behind it.
+If there are buildings near your stack to consider, download the BPIP or BPIPprm programs from this same site and learn how to include its results in your modelling.

-You need a meteorological data set to determine how the air will transport the plumes.
-It should be for the area where the stacks will be.
+For higher-level models like AERMOD and CALPUFF, you need a meteorological data set.
+It should be for the area where the stacks are.

 If you need to see one for a good example, you can download one from the government of my region.
 See https://www.stuffintheair.com/air-quality-dispersion-models.html and select one.
 The standard in most jurisdictions since 2010 or so has become